Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

     }
  ```

 c.
-The next function `describe` accepts a string value and an integer value as arguments and assigns them to the variable `name`.
+The next function `rename` accepts a string value as argument and assigns it to the variable `name`.
 ```solidity

   function rename(string memory _name) public {